MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-compute-context.md

 In Machine Learning Server, every session that loads a function library has a [compute context](concept-what-is-compute-context.md).
 The default is local, available on all platforms.

-You can set the compute context to shift script execution to a different server or platform.
-For example, you might want to bring calculations and analysis to where the data resides on a database platform, such as SQL Server, or on the Hadoop Distributed File System (HDFS) using Spark or MapReduce for processing layer.
+You can switch the compute context to shift script execution to a different server or platform.
+For example, you might want to bring calculations and analysis to where the data resides on a database platform, such as SQL Server, or on the Hadoop Distributed File System (HDFS) using Spark or MapReduce as the processing layer.

 ## Prerequisites